shlokgalav/Cricket-ball-physics/notes/3A_aerodynamic_effects.md

 ## Expected Model Output

 Model 3A should be compared to Model 2A.
 In comparison, Model 3A will have sideways motion.
-The vertical and horizontal trajectories will remain the same since we still have the drag force and gravity acting on the ball.
-The sideways velocity should start at zero and then increase as a result of the swing force.
+The vertical and horizontal components of the ball's motion will remain the same since the drag force and gravity are still acting on the ball.
+The sideways velocity should start at zero and then increase due to the swing force.
 The main new result should be a three-dimensional trajectory showing seam-induced swing during flight.